jcumbicosr/libinsitu/doc/CONVENTION.md

 ## Station name and coordinates

 Following the CF conventions, some station metadata are stored as separate variables :
-* The name of the station, as a string of chars, along its dedicated dimension (number of characters)
+* The name of the station, as a string
 * The coordinates of the station should be provided as three separate float variables with no dimensions (single point)

 | Name         | Standard name | Unit |